 1) Places you would like to work from

 Consider which cafés and co-working spaces might be great to work from.
 It can be a lonely time otherwise!
 Being around other people can really help you feel connected and give a change of scene.
 The PJ’s and laptop dream is great for a while, but it may start to hurt your productivity over time is you’re not careful.

 2) Cash flow and spending

 Be financially prepared for your business to take some time to get off the ground.
 Begin saving money as a buffer long before you actually make the jump to become an online entrepreneur, and know that it will take time for sales to build up.
+Look for work from home positions to shore up your savings.
 Working on your online business as a side hustle when you’re just getting started can be a great way to get the ball rolling before you transition to working for yourself full-time.

 3) How do you motivate yourself, and when do you work best?

 As an online entrepreneur, you can work to your strengths, so think about when you are most focused and productive in the day, then plan your tasks and activities accordingly.

 Begin to connect with other online entrepreneurs for insights, support, and camaraderie.
 There are many online communities and groups which you would find beneficial as you start out, and of course, Selz is an ideal place to begin.

 Have a look around on LinkedIn, Facebook, and Twitter for online support and chats, and Meetup.com for local gatherings of entrepreneurs to support you.